 - With a stand mixer or hand held mixer, beat the eggs and sugar together for about 1 minute.

-- Add the oil, vanilla extract, the lemon zest, lemon juice and mix until combined.
+- Add the oil, cream, vanilla extract, the lemon zest, lemon juice and mix until combined.

 - Mix in the flour mixture beating for 1 minute til the dough is thoroughly combined.